Upcoming structural changes to local government in England: Devon, Plymouth, and Torbay

+Proposals

-In September 2025 Devon County Council proposed that the entire area covered by the county council become a single unitary authority, with Plymouth and Torbay remaining as unitary authorities on their existing borders.
-This plan was critisiced by Exeter City Council, who have proposed that Exeter be expanded to become a unitary authority of its own.
-Plymouth City Council have also proposed expanding into areas currently covered by the county council, whilst Torbay has yet to decide on a final proposal.
-Devon's other district councils have proposed an alternative structure, known as the "1-4-5 plan", which envisages that Plymouth would continue as a unitary authority on its existing boundary, whilst the remainder of the county (including Torbay) would be divided two authorities: one covering South Hams, Teignbridge, West Devon, and Torbay; and one covering Mid Devon, East Devon, North Devon, Torridge, and Exeter.
+In September 2025, Devon County Council proposed that the entire area covered by the county council become a single unitary authority, with Plymouth and Torbay remaining as unitary authorities on their existing borders.
+This plan was critisiced by Exeter City Council, who proposed that Exeter be expanded to become a unitary authority of its own.
+Plymouth City Council also proposed expanding into areas currently covered by the county council, whilst Torbay had yet to decide on a final proposal.
+Devon's other district councils proposed an alternative structure, known as the "1-4-5 plan", which envisages that Plymouth would continue as a unitary authority on its existing boundary, whilst the remainder of the county (including Torbay) would be divided two authorities.

+Proposals to government were submitted by the following councils on 28 November 2025: